gatsbyjs/gatsby/docs/docs/api-proxy.md

 title: "Proxying API Requests in Development"
 ---

+## Resources

+If you’re not familiar with Gatsby’s lifecycle, see the overview [Gatsby Lifecycle APIs](/gatsby-lifecycle-apis/).

+## Proxying API requests in development

 People often serve the frontend React app from the same host and port as their backend implementation.